Sign up to our Newsletter

 Tips for Getting into Drexel Medical School

-If Drexel Medical School is a top med school contender for you, you may be wondering how you can leverage your application to stand out.
+If Drexel Med is a top med school contender for you, you may be wondering how you can leverage your application so that it stands out.
 Here are some tips to help you distinguish yourself from other applicants:

 Since the Drexel School of Medicine is best known for its biomedical and translational research, you should try to have some research experience before matriculation.
 This can give you good content for your essays or personal statements and can prove your values and commitments align with Drexel’s.